prp-e/JabirOS-compile/README.md

   this option, helps you to do manual configs on your JabirOS system.

+* iso :
+  this option will create a Live ISO of copmiled system

 ## How to use?

 ##### How to build JabirOS??